4. Optimization#

 ../_images/convex_nonconvex.svg

-Fig. 4.2 Example of convex and nonconvex function (Source: [Hardt and Recht, 2022], Chapter 5).#
+Fig. 4.2 Example of convex and nonconvex functions (Source: [Hardt and Recht, 2022], Chapter 5).#

 There is exhaustive literature on convex functions and convex optimization, e.g. [Boyd and Vandenberghe, 2004], due to the mathematical properties of such functions.
 An important result from this theory is that gradient descent is guaranteed to find an optimum of a convex function.
+Two examples of convex functions are the Least Mean Square loss in linear regression and the negative log-likelihood in logistic regression.
+However, modern deep learning is, in general, non-convex.
+Thus, we optimize towards a local minimum in the proximity of an initial configuration.

 4.1.2.
 Cost Functions#